$

 ANNUAL TAX REVENUE

 Alabama is the only state where privately-run package stores operate alongside state-owned liquor stores.
-There are 168 ABC stores in the state of Alabama.
-Eight wholesale-only locations provide service to 4,370 licensees including, but not limited to:
+There are more than 170 ABC stores in the state of Alabama.
+Fifteen wholesale-only locations provide service to 4,370 licensees including, but not limited to:

 11 Military Outlets